sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 would count as **research hypotheses**:

--  *Listening to music reduces your ability to pay attention to other things.* Thit is a claim about the causal relationship between two psychologically meaningful concepts (listening to music and paying attention to things), so it is a perfectly reasonable research hypothesis.
+-  *Listening to music reduces your ability to pay attention to other things.* This is a claim about the causal relationship between two psychologically meaningful concepts (listening to music and paying attention to things), so it is a perfectly reasonable research hypothesis.

 -  *Intelligence is related to personality*.
-Like the last one, thit is a relational claim about two psychological constructs (intelligence and personality), but the claim is weaker: correlational not causal.
+Like the last one, this is a relational claim about two psychological constructs (intelligence and personality), but the claim is weaker: correlational not causal.